 Think about what you believe about the topic, what questions you have about it, and how those things relate to your life or someone else’s life who knows more than you.
 A documentary film has to move in a certain way; It needs a narrative arc and must have a beginning, a middle, and an end.

 Every documentary film needs a protagonist.
-The protagonist is a character or person whose perspective you’re advocating and acts as the mouthpiece for your thoughts.
+The protagonist is a character or person whose perspective you’re advocating and who acts as the mouthpiece for your thoughts.

 Investigation